moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

 Setting up a Project with MoveIt Task Constructor
 -------------------------------------------------

-This section walks through the code required to build a minimal task using MoveIt Task Constructor.
+This section walks through the steps required to build a simple task with MoveIt Task Constructor.

 Create a New Package
 ^^^^^^^^^^^^^^^^^^^^